terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-08-26-PrivacySupreme.md

 The requirement of transparency also emerged as a key concern in the next session titled,

 <section id="session-2">
-## "How public are digital public infrastructures?"
+<h2>"How public are digital public infrastructures?"
-Moderated by Aditi Agrawal (independent technology journalist) and the panellists were Mansi Kedia (Senior Fellow at ICRIER), Rohit Kumar (Founding partner at the Quantum Hub), Nikhil Pahwa (Entrepreneur, journalist and activist)
+Moderated by Aditi Agrawal (independent technology journalist) and the panellists were Mansi Kedia (Senior Fellow at ICRIER), Rohit Kumar (Founding partner at the Quantum Hub), Nikhil Pahwa (Entrepreneur, journalist and activist)</h2>
 </section>

 The moderator began by introducing the definition of digital public infrastructures as given by the Bill and Melinda Gates foundation.
 I found this definition on an article by the aforementioned organization: *"DPI is a digital network that enables countries to safely and efficiently deliver economic opportunities and social services to all residents.
 DPI can be compared to roads, which form a physical network that connects people and provides access to a huge range of goods and services."*